voku/stop-words/README.md

 ## Description

-A collection of stop words for e.g. search-functions.
+A collection of stop words stop words in various languages for e.g. search-functions.

 * [Installation](#installation)
 * [Usage](#usage)